bseltz-cohesity/scripts/reports/python/jobRunsReport/README.md

                    -j 'my job'
 ```

-## Parameters
+## Authentication Parameters

-* -v, --vip: DNS or IP of the Cohesity cluster to connect to
+* -v, --vip: (optional) DNS or IP of the Cohesity cluster to connect to (default is helios.cohesity.com)
-* -u, --username: username to authenticate to Cohesity cluster
+* -u, --username: (optional) username to authenticate to Cohesity cluster (default is helios)
-* -d, --domain: (optional) domain of username, defaults to local
+* -d, --domain: (optional) domain of username (defaults to local)
+* -t, --tenant: (optional) multi-tenancy tenant name
 * -i, --useApiKey: (optional) use API key for authentication
-* -pwd: --password: (optional) use password from command line instead of stored password
+* -pwd, --password: (optional) password or API key
+* -np, --noprompt: (optional) do not prompt for password
+* -mcm, --mcm: (optional) connect through MCM
+* -c, --clustername: (optional) helios/mcm cluster to connect to
+* -m, --mfacode: (optional) MFA code for authentication
+* -e, --emailmfacode: (optional) send MFA code via email

+## Other Parameters

 * -j, --jobname: name of job to inspect
 * -n, --numruns: (optional) number of runs to gather at a a time (default is 100)
 * -y, --days: (optional) number of days to retrieve (default is 7)